Beauty and Power

 This is my friend Kalsang.
 He's an artist who owns a painting shop in Kathmandu.
-Sitting and talking with him in his shop, surrounded by the beautiful paintings that cover the walls, I feel a sense of peace.
+Sitting and talking with him in his shop, surrounded by the striking paintings that cover the walls, I feel a sense of peace.

-Kalsang recently tells me that what people really need, as the pandemic situation drags on, is spiritual power.
+Kalsang recently tells me that what people really need, especially as the pandemic situation drags on, is spiritual power.

 When I hear "spiritual power," I think of the feeling of being connected, centered, and open-hearted.
 I think of an overflowing sense of well-being.